MajorZiploc/tooling_notes/art/blender/notes.md

     Simple toggle between vertex groups visually
       with rig selected right_side_menu Data -> Bone Collections: press star next to Def (will isolate the bones) (NOTE: click again to reset to prev state)
-      Click on rig, shift click on model (the current mesh you are painting) go to Weight Paint mode bones are not present and represent the vertex groups shift click (or just click seems to work) a bone to go to that bones vertex group General case:
+      Click on rig, shift click on model (the current mesh you are painting) go to Weight Paint mode bones are now present and represent the vertex groups shift click (or just click seems to work) a bone to go to that bones vertex group General case:
       go through all Vertex Groups and find the bone with the most weight for the mesh and with Weight: 1.00 and Strength: 1.00 and Gradient tool. give all of the weight to said bone